-We are excited to share that in January, 2026 our new research lab has opened at the Werklund School of Education, University of Calgary, to support innovative research in educational technology and inclusive pedagogy.
-Led by Dr. Sarah Elaine Eaton, Werklund Research Professor, this dedicated space provides a professional environment for ethical research and high-impact student mentorship.
+We are excited to share that in January, 2026 our new research lab has opened at the Werklund School of Education, University of Calgary, to support innovative and future-focused transdisciplinary research on the award-winning postplagiarism framework on topics such as ethics, equity, inclusion, academic integrity, artificial intelligence, and educational technology.

 View from the Postplagiarism Research Lab, Education Tower, Werklund School of Education, University of Calgary.
 January 2026 (Photo credit: Sarah Elaine Eaton).